NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] The flow rate should equal the amount of outdoor air provided to the distribution system, not the total airflow through the distribution system.
   .. [#] HoursInOperation is combined with the flow rate to form the hourly target ventilation rate (e.g., inputs of 90 cfm and 8 hrs/day produce an hourly target ventilation rate of 30 cfm).
-         In addition, if AdditionalRuntimeOperatingMode=air handler fan, it defines the minutes per hour that the air handler must provide ventilation (e.g., 8 hrs/day is treated as 20 mins/hr).
+         In addition, if AdditionalRuntimeOperatingMode="air handler fan", it defines the minutes per hour that the air handler must provide ventilation (e.g., 8 hrs/day is treated as 20 mins/hr).
   .. [#] All other UsedFor... elements (i.e., ``UsedForLocalVentilation``, ``UsedForSeasonalCoolingLoadReduction``, ``UsedForGarageVentilation``) must be omitted or false.
   .. [#] FanPower only applies when AdditionalRuntimeOperatingMode="air handler fan", in which it determines the blower fan power during ventilation only mode.
   .. [#] If FanPower not provided, defaults to the attached HVAC system's FanPowerWattsPerCFM multiplied by the maximum blower airflow rate and VentilationOnlyModeAirflowFraction.